da3dsoul/react-stonemason/docs/examples/custom-dynamic-columns.md

 # Custom Dynamic Columns

-By default, the Gallery chooses the amount of columns per row, based on the width of itself.
+By default, the Stonemason chooses the amount of columns per row, based on the width of itself.
 The default columns are:

 ```
 columns = 1;